Speedskating: Hall of Fame

 Speedskating Olympians – Regional (GMSA)

-Thirty-four (35) speedskating Olympians were from this region of the midwest.
+Thirty-five (35) speedskating Olympians were from this region of the midwest.
 Ten (10) of them have been elected to the Speedskating Hall of Fame.

 Speedskating Hall of Fame Contributors from this Region